jwcarr/SimpleSignUp/README.md

 Important security matter
 -------------------------

-To protect the personal details of your participants, you must secure SimpleSignUp's /data/ directory from unauthorized access.
-The best way to do this is to place the file in the webserver's root above the directory level that's world accessible.
+To protect the personal details of your participants, you must secure SimpleSignUp's data directory from unauthorized access.
+The best way to do this is to place the directory in the webserver's root above the directory level that's world accessible.
 An alternate approach would be to set up a .htaccess file in the data directory.
 If you do not secure the data directory, anyone could grab your participants' details, and that would be bad.
+Don't forget to update ```$data_path``` in php/globals.php and admin/php/globals.php to point to your data directory.

 Limitations
 -----------

 SimpleSignUp is new and has not been tested extensively.
 Various new features are on the books.
-The priority feature is an admin area so that you can add, delete, and edit your experiments more easily without having to go mess about with the raw data files.

 Check the issues for this repo to get an idea of the other outstanding features planned for SimpleSignUp.

 Data format